-KEYWORDS: meaning of life, purpose of life, self-actualization, self-development, self-improvement, self-realization.
+KEYWORDS: personal development, philosophy of religion, psychology, purpose of life, self-actualization, self-improvement, self-realization, spirituality.

 This article is an “opinion” article, or a “theory” article.
 This means that I am here just trying to outline some of the ideas that I find to be central in the idea of self-realization (or self-actualization), i.e. the idea of “perfecting” one’s life, or “living the best life possible”.

 In the following, I am not trying to rigidly “prove” my points.
 Rather, I am simply taking a more modest approach: I am quite content with merely (loosely) indicating the “territory” or “landscape” in which I am finding myself.